crushedmonster/mlops-zoomcamp/03-orchestration/README.md

 ```

 In general, random points of failure can occur within the pipeline.
 The goal of the workflow orchestration is to both minimize the errors and to fail gracefully if it happens.

+As we look at more interconnected pipelines, there are more places that things can fail because there's alot more activity going on.
+So, it is important to have some failure mechanism to deal with it, or if a step fails we can still run other steps.
+Workflow orchestration also dictates whether we want downstream tasks to run or not.